fanoframework/fanoframework.github.io/dispatcher/index.md

 );
 ```

-For creating dispatcher with session support, you need to use `TSessionDispatcherFactory`.as shown in following code.
+For creating dispatcher with session support, you need to use `TSessionDispatcherFactory` as shown in following code.
 Because session support in Fano Framework is implemented using  middleware infrastructure, you also need to pass instance of `IMiddlewareLinkList` instance.
 Please read [Working with Session](/working-with-session) for more information.

 ```
 var router : IRouteMatcher;